How To Feed A Loon

 Get some wonderful sweet peas to mix into the fun.
 We use frozen petite peas and let them thaw under cool running water.

 EXPERT TIP: The noodles can be prepared a couple of hours in advance.
 After cooking them according to package instructions, simply drain them, and then transfer them to a large bowl.
-Toss the noodles with about 1 tbsp of olive oil and cover with a kitchen towel or plastic wrap.
+Toss the noodles with about 1 tablespoon of olive oil and cover with a kitchen towel or plastic wrap.
 This will keep the noodles from drying out and sticking to each other.

 Every great casserole needs a delicious crunchy topping.